antonvw/wex/doc/build-msw.md

 cmake -P cmake_install.cmake
 ```

-### check FindWEX location
+### check Findwex location

-- FindWEX as used by building sp, and should be installed in the actual
+- Findwex as used by building sp, and should be installed in the actual
   cmake share Modules as used by Visual Studio

 ## build syncped